octavioroncero/madwave3/README.md

 An example (for H+HD  using the BKMP2  PES) can be found in directory EXAMPLES/H+DH-v0j0::

-$ ./colpot.sha &
+$ ./colpot.sh

 $ ./pot.out

-will generate that information. colpot.sh is a shell  that compile the potential to generate pot.out, providing an example of adapting a external potential
+will generate that information. colpot.sh is a shell  that compile the potential to generate pot.out, providing an example of adapting a external potential.

-It uses the data in "input.dat" organized in different namelist which is also used by mad3.out code to calculate state-to-state reation probabilities for each partial wave (total angular momenbtum J)
+It uses the data in "input.dat" organized in different namelists which is also used by mad3.out code to calculate state-to-state reation probabilities for each partial wave (total angular momenbtum J)